The Seven Phases of a Successful Business Sale: What to Expect at Every Step | Blackland Advisors

 Optimizing working capital before going to market

 One area of preparation that many owners overlook is working capital optimization.
 Working capital is typically the subject of a normalized adjustment in any M&A transaction.
-Buyers and sellers negotiate a “target” level of working capital to be delivered at close, and deviations result in dollar-for-dollar adjustments to the purchase price.
+Buyers and sellers negotiate a target level of working capital to be delivered at close, and deviations result in dollar-for-dollar adjustments to the purchase price.
 Understanding and actively managing working capital in the twelve to eighteen months before a transaction can prevent post-close adjustments that erode net proceeds.
+The full financial preparation process is covered in our guide on how to prepare your financials for a business sale, which addresses all five dimensions of financial readiness in depth.

 Phase 3: The Confidential Information Memorandum — Telling Your Business Story